-(1) If selected by the Oregon Department of Education under OAR 581-020-0642, a school district may agree to receive targeted assistance under this rule.
+(1) If selected by the Oregon Department of Education under OAR 581-020-0643, a school district may agree to receive targeted assistance under this rule.

-(2) A school district that receives targeted assistance under this rule must file with the department a report assessing the school district’s needs related to chronic absenteeism.
+(2) A school district that receives targeted assistance under this rule must file with the Oregon Department of Education a report assessing the school district’s needs related to chronic absenteeism.
 The report must:

 (a) Identify the root causes of chronic absenteeism in the school district;